marcellogalhardo/marcellogalhardo.dev/content/posts/2021/10/07/deep-models.md

 1. What about the number of classes?

 Good models often will involve more classes and specific validations - but keep in mind those are already in our code.
 Remember all those checks to verify if the parameter of `findOrderById` is valid?
-Or that `InvalidArgumentException` when the expected quantity but received a negative number?
+Or that `IllegalArgumentException` when you expected a quantity but received a negative number?
 Now they are explicitly defined in our domain and can be easily found.

 2. What about the number of lines of code?